Large Part Of $5 Billion Transportation Bill Focuses On Electric Cars: 'It Hits The Mark'

 “It addresses both the highway needs and also the multimodal and transit needs.
 Really significant investment it makes in transportation electrification which I think is essential in achieving our state climate and air quality goals,” said Will Toor, the Executive Director of the Colorado Energy Office.

-More than $700 million is proposed to go toward charging stations, turning buses from gas to batteries and incentivizing more electric car purchases.MORE NEWS: 2 Denver Police Officers Suspended For Actions During May Protests
+More than $700 million is proposed to go toward charging stations, turning buses from gas to batteries and incentivizing more electric car purchases.MORE NEWS: Arrest Warrant Issued For Aurora Cop; Josiah Coe Charged With Drug Distribution

 “As they grow to much larger numbers you really do need to make sure that they are paying enough to maintain our road system.
 A decade from now when there’s a million electric vehicles on the road, they’re going to be paying the same amount as the average gasoline vehicle,” Toor said about a fee on Electric Vehicles to help pay for the plan.